 You can fill out the Share Your Good News form to submit announcements and celebrations to be featured on our external homepage and social media channels.

 - Are you submitting a survey request?
-All survey requests must be approved by Chief Communications Officer Nancy Mitchell prior to publication in the newsletter cascade.
-Email her directly at email@example.com at least one week in advance of your survey request.
+All survey requests must be approved by Communications prior to publication in the newsletter cascade.
+Email us directly at email@example.com at least one week in advance of your survey request.

-- New word counts and submission processes: Based on extensive feedback, we will limit the number of submissions included in each newsletter, and we have changed the maximum word count to 125 words per submission.
+- Word counts and submission processes: We will limit the number of submissions included in each newsletter, and the maximum word count is 125 words per submission.
 You will be contacted by a member of the communications team if your submission is held for a future edition or if we believe another communication channel might be more effective.

 - Have a message that needs to go to IS/EDs only and is not intended for school leaders?
-Please email Chief Communications Officer Nancy Mitchell at firstname.lastname@example.org and we'll make sure it gets to the right place!
+Please email Communications at firstname.lastname@example.org and we'll make sure it gets to the right place!

 Click on the images below to submit to an individual newsletter: